zzxwill/oss/intl.en-US/Tools/ossimport/Distributed deployment.md

         Run `bash console.sh deploy` in Linux.

-        **Note:** Make sure the configuration files **Conf/job. cfg** and **CONF/workers** have been modified before deployment.
+        **Note:** Make sure the configuration files Conf/job. cfg and CONF/workers have been modified before deployment.

     -   Clear jobs of the same name.

         If you ran a job of the same name before and want to run the job again, clear the job with the same name first.
-If you have never run the job or you want to retry a failed job, do not run the clear command.
+If you have never run the job or you want to retry the tasks of a failed job, do not run the clear command.
 Run `bash console.sh clean job_name` in Linux.

     -   Submit the data migration job.

-        The OssImport does not support submitting jobs of the same name.
+        OssImport does not support submitting jobs of the same name.
 If jobs with the same name exist, use the `clean` command to clean the job with the same name first.
 To submit a job, you must specify the job configuration file.
-The job’s configuration file template is at  `conf/job.cfg`.
+The job’s configuration file template is conf/job.cfg.
 We recommend that you modify the settings based on the template.
 Run `bash console.sh submit [job_cfg_file]` in Linux and submit the job with the configuration file job\_cfg\_file.
 The `job_cfg_file` is an optional parameter.
 If not specified, the parameter is `$OSS_IMPORT_HOME/conf/job.cfg` by default.
-The `$OSS_IMPORT_HOME`  is by default the directory where the  `console.sh` file is located.
+The `$OSS_IMPORT_HOME` is by default the directory where the console.sh file is located.

     -   Start the migration service.